-If you have asthma that’s difficult to control, discuss with your doctor a referral to an allergy specialist to investigate if the underlying cause may be allergy.
-If this is the case, it's important to know what your allergy triggers are, and take steps to avoid them.
+If you have asthma that’s difficult to control, discuss with your doctor a referral to an allergy specialist to investigate if the underlying cause is expose to specific triggers (called antigens).
+If this is the case, it's important to know what your allergy triggers are, and to avoid them.
 Treating your allergies with medication and avoiding your triggers will decrease the frequency and severity of your asthma attacks.

 Follow Your Asthma Plan As Necessary

-Finally, if breathing is deteriorating or symptoms arise, it is of the utmost importance that you are readily prepared to initiate a change in therapy as described in your asthma management plan.
+Finally, if breathing is deteriorating or symptoms arise quickly, it is of the utmost importance that you are prepared to initiate the change in medications and therapy as described in your asthma management plan.